top of page

 YOU WILL NEED:

 Shallow container filled with water: this needs to be bigger than your paper / card as you'll use it for soaking.
-I find a lasagne dish work well for this.
+I find a lasagne dish works well for this.

 Plastic milk bottle: cleaned and dried